Automated Test Validators for Flaky Cyber-Physical System Simulators: Approach and Evaluation: Evaluation

-\begin{itemize} \item For systems with a flaky test rate below 50\%, we include only tests that exhibit consistent behaviour in all ten runs.
-Any test that shows flakiness in those runs is excluded from the test set. \item For systems with a flaky test rate above $50\%$, since completely excluding flaky tests is cost-prohibitive, we include tests that produce consistent verdicts in at least eight out of ten runs.
-Their final verdicts are determined by majority voting. \end{itemize} We ensure that each test set for each case study ultimately contained $200$ elements.
+We generate each case study's test set by randomly creating inputs and executing them on the case-study system to obtain ground-truth verdicts.
+To mitigate the impact of flakiness on the ground-truth verdicts for test sets, we do as follows: (1)~For systems with a flaky test rate below 50\%, we include only tests that exhibit consistent behaviour in all ten runs.
+Any test that shows flakiness in those runs is excluded from the test set.
+(2)~ For systems with a flaky test rate above $50\%$, since completely excluding flaky tests is cost-prohibitive, we include tests that produce consistent verdicts in at least eight out of ten runs.
+Their final verdicts are determined by majority voting.
+We ensure that each test set for each case study ultimately contained $200$ elements.